UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 ---
 title: How to configure virtual network peering between two virtual networks using the UKCloud Azure Stack Hub portal
-description: Configure virtual network peering between two virtual networks
+description: Describes how to configure virtual network peering between two virtual networks using the UKCloud Azure Stack Hub portal
 services: azure-stack
-author: Kade Green
+author: kgreen
 reviewer:
-lastreviewed:
+lastreviewed: 03/02/2021

 toc_rootlink: Users
 toc_sub1: How To